ceuk/mutt_dotfiles/README.md

 * Microsoft Office365 via IMAP/SMTP
 * Microsoft Office365 using DavMail (useful if app passwords or direct IMAP/SMTP access is disabled)

+I've spent a **long** time endlessly tuning these configs to try and create a command-line-based, email setup that doesn't feel like a gimmick or a trade-off when compared to modern web/GUI-based email clients.

+I use this every day personally and for my work.
+I'm currently contracting for a super corporate public sector organisation who use Office365, Outlook, Teams etc and I find this setup easier and more productive than using the standard Microsoft tooling.

 ## Some Features

 * Query and save contacts via abook, goobook or ldapsearch (e.g. for Office365 accounts, query only)